As cat owners, we know that cleaning a litter box is one of the worst chores, but it’s also an essential part of loving your little fluff nugget.

 If you want a self-cleaning litter box that’s more budget-friendly and works decently well, then consider the PetSafe ScoopFree litter box.
 Although it’s a self-cleaning litter box, it looks very much like a regular litter box and doesn’t have any high-end mechanical functions.
 The self-cleaning function is a metal rake that automatically pushes off the solid waste into the waste storage compartment.

-The entire unit costs around half the price of our two featured products, and you will have to make a few extra purchases and one reoccurring purchase is the kitty litter crystal tray refills, which are somewhat pricey.
-But traditional cat litter and a forever tray both works just fine.
+The entire unit costs around half the price of our two featured products, and you will have to make a few extra purchases one reoccurring purchase is the litter tray refills, which are somewhat pricey.
+But traditional cat litter and a forever litter tray both work just fine.
+Litter-Robot offers you a better deal because you don’t need any branded supplies.
+Instead, you can use line the waste receptacle with kitchen garbage bags.

 Another great choice that’s just as reliable and efficient as the Litter Robot, but more expensive, is the PetKit Pura X. The PetKit Pura X has the same operating mechanism as the Litter Robot.
 After your cat uses the Pura X, it starts a countdown that triggers the cleaning process.